coder/exectrace/README.md

 ## Requirements

-exectrace only support Go 1.16+ and Linux kernel 5.8+ (due to the use of `BPF_MAP_TYPE_RINGBUF`).
+exectrace only supports Go 1.16+ and Linux kernel 5.8+ (due to the use of `BPF_MAP_TYPE_RINGBUF`).

 ## Installation